-Besides the daily schools for the children they began a Sunday school for adults in 1796.
-On opening it sixty men and women attended, and shewed great diligence and eagerness to learn.
+Besides the daily school for the children, they began in 1796 a Sunday school for adults.
+Sixty men and women attended at the opening of it, and shewed great diligence and eagerness to learn.

 HOPE, being situated on the frontiers between Surinam and Berbice, was exposed to many difficulties, in consequence of the war between Holland and Great Britain, the latter having taken possession of Berbice in 1796.
 Brother Kluge, returning from Paramaribo in their own vessel, laden with provisions, was captured by an English Privateer, and plundered of all the stores.
-The Privateer carried him and his Indians to Berbice, where he was taken very ill; but by the kind attention of some friends, with whom he lodged, he soon recovered; and after paying a considerable sum to ransom the vessel returned to HOPE.
-In the sequel the English treated our brethren with great civility, permitting them to continue their voyages without interruption from one colony to the other.
+The Privateer carried him and his Indians to Berbice, where he was taken very ill; but by the kind attention of some friends, with whom he lodged, he soon recovered; and, after paying a considerable sum to ransom the vessel, returned to HOPE.
+In the sequel the English treated the missionaries with great civility, permitting them to continue their voyages from one colony to the other without interruption.

 Shortly before the British had possessed themselves of Demarary a circumstance occurred peculiarly trying to the Indian congregation.
-A gang of run-away Negroes commenced a rebellion in that province, and committed the most horrid murders and outrages.
-The Dutch government having resolved to quell this insurrection by means of Indian auxiliaries, the governor wrote a letter to the missionaries at HOPE, desiring them to exhort their Indians to join the rest of their nation and the military. in the expedition against the Negroes.
-They convened the congregation and communicated the governor's letter, but left them to their own free will as to the steps they would choose to take, being acknowledged an independent people.
-The Indians hereupon held a council, the result of which was, that they declared they had no mind to join in the war against the Negroes, especially as their own country would be left exposed, if they were all to march off into a distant province; but if Berbice were attacked, they should then think themselves bound to oppose the incursion of the enemy.
-This resolution they sent to the post at Anbara; but were answered, that it could not be considered as their own act and deed, because they depended on the will of their teachers, and would surely go, if the latter advised them to it.
-Indeed the Indians were watching the missionaries and expected to have a decisive opinion from them : but they carefully avoided any interference, and daily offered up prayer and supplication, that the Lord would avert the storm.
-Upwards of twenty of the men, having returned from their work in the wood, another council was held, during which the women stood without and wept.
+A gang of run-away Negros commenced a rebellion in that colony, and committed the most horrid The Dutch government having resolvmurders and outrages. ed to quell this insurrection by means of Indian auxiliaries, the governor wrote a letter to the missionaries at HOPE, desiring them to exhort their Indians to join the rest of their nation and the military, in the expedition against the Negros.
+They convened the congregation and communicated the governor's letter, but, as they were acknowledged an independent people, they left them to their own free will as to the steps they would choose to take.
+The Indians hereupon held a council, the result of which was, that they declared they had no mind to join in the war against the Negros, especially as their own country would be left exposed, if they were all to march off into a distant part; but if Berbice were attacked, they should then think themselves bound to oppose the incursion of the enemy.
+This resolution they sent to the post at Auleara; but were answered, that it could not be considered as their own act and deed, because they depended on the will of their teachers, and would surely go, if the latter advised them to it.
+The Indians were indeed watching the missionaries and expected to have a decisive opinion from them; but they carefully avoided any interference and daily offered up prayer and supplication, that the Lord would avert the storm.
+Upwards of twenty of the men having returned from their work in the wood, another council was held, during which the women stood without and wept.
 The result was, that three of them agreed to go to the war.
-As the European officers had reckoned noon fifty warriors from HOPE, they were greatly disappointed at seeing only three arrive; and several of them, and also some parties of Indians came to HOPE and made some disturbance.
-However they did not succeed in their endeavours, for not one more would join them.
-On the 23rd of July the warriors passed by in two canoes; one carrying twenty, and the other thirty-four men.
-The missionaries then reported the whole transaction to the governor, and he expressed himself perfectly satisfied with their conduct.
-In about two months the Indians returned, having stormed a camp of 400 rebel Negroes, and either killed or dispersed them.
-Many Demarary Indians and soldiers were killed, but not one of this country \.
+As the European officers had reckoned upon fifty warriors from HOPE, they were greatly disappointed at seeing only three arrive; and several of them, and also some parties of Indians, came to HOPE and made However they did not succeed in their ensome disturbance. deavours, for not one more would join them.
+On the 23rd of July the warriors passed by in two canoes; one carrying twenty and the other thirty-four men.
+The missianories then reported the whole transaction to the governor, and he expressed himself perfectly satisfied with their conduct.
+In about two months the Indians returned, having stormed a eamp of 400 rebel Negros, and either killed or dispersed them.
+Many Demarary Indians and soldiers were killed, but not one of this country.